Where is First Dates Hotel filmed?

 Channel 4's dating show has a new home - a four-star hotel with a Michelin-starred restaurant in southern Italy

 We reveal where to find the new First Dates Hotel.
-The ill-starred singletons are looking for love in sun-soaked Campania in series two (tonight, 10pm, Channel 4).
+The ill-starred singletons are looking for love in sun-soaked Campania in series two (Mondays, 10pm, Channel 4).

 What’s the hotel’s real name?